£164 Find Cheap Flights from Scotland to Ontario

 • What is the cheapest time of day to fly to Ontario?

-The cheapest time of day to fly to Ontario is generally at night, when retur flights cost £350 on average.
-Morning departures are around 16% more expensive than evening flights, on average.
-The most expensive time of day to fly to Ontario is generally in the morning, which is peak travel time and where the average cost of a ticket is £588.
+The cheapest time of day to fly to Ontario is generally in the morning, when retur flights cost £633 on average.
+The most expensive time of day to fly to Ontario is generally in the morning, which is peak travel time and where the average cost of a ticket is £633.

 • What is the cheapest flight to Ontario?